SpencerFranklin/MinecraftMod/README.md

 # MinecraftMod

-to give yourself a modded object type /give [your name] cs then hit tab and it should suto fill the really long name
+to give yourself a modded object type /give [your name] cs then hit tab and it should auto fill the really long name

 the objects you can choose from are: spread (virus block)